Pea, Sugar Snap – Sugar Ann

 Between rows: 70cm (if you have a double row)

 Dwarf peas need little climbing support.
-If they are grown in closely spaced double rows they may hold each other up together.
+If they are grown in closely spaced double rows in the first place they may hold each other up together.
 Any stragglers could be helped with a short branch.
-Dwarf peas mature far earlier than taller varieties but won’t last as long.
-This enables a gardener to get a quick crop out of an unused space before the main crops such as tomatoes or cucumbers are planted in mid May.
+Dwarf peas mature far earlier than taller varieties however, they won’t last as long.
+Therefore, this enables a gardener to get a quick crop out of an unused space before the main crops such as tomatoes or cucumbers are planted in mid May.

-The tall pea varieties need to be trained up adequately.
-This can be done with sticks, chicken or sheep fence or bamboo canes.
+The tall pea varieties need to be trained up adequately of course and this can be done with sticks, chicken or sheep fence or bamboo canes.
 Peas, however, find it difficult to climb up bamboo canes, so you should use twigs in between the canes.

 The sowing in July will yield peas from September onwards when your outdoor crops are starting to get tired.

 Especially for the very early sowings mice can be a big problem.
-As soon as they discover the delicious seeds there is no stopping them.
+Because as soon as they discover the delicious seeds there is no stopping them.
 If you are worried about it you should raise the seeds in a safe area for planting out at a later stage.

 How much to grow?